 Country singer Keith Urban was born in Whangarei, New Zealand, but migrated to Caboolture, Queensland, Australia, when he was two years old.

-His back-to-back hits in the US quickly rose him to fame, and since then, he has sold at least 15 million albums and had more than 20 singles charting #1.
+His back-to-back hits in the US quickly brought him to fame, and since then, he has sold at least 15 million albums and had more than 20 singles charting at #1.

 15. Daniel Johns

 Together with his band, they released several successful recordings such as “Tomorrow,” “Freak,” and “Straight Lines.”
-In 2013, Johns explored a solo career and released his debut single as a solo artist in 2015.
+In 2013, Johns explored a solo career and released his solo debut single in 2015.
 “Aerial Love” peaked at #21 on the Australian Singles Chart.

-Known mainly for being a rock artist, John has since explored more genres in music, and his albums now feature a mix of synthpop, R&B, and soul.
+Known mainly for being a rock artist, Johns has since explored more genres in music, and his albums now feature a mix of synthpop, R&B, and soul.

 Summing Up Our List Of Great Australian Singers

-So, there you have it: 15 Australian singers who have made their mark on the music industry, both at home and abroad.
+So there you have it: 16 Australian singers who have made their mark on the music industry, both at home and abroad.

 Some of these artists you will be familiar with, while others may be new to you.
 Whichever ones you know — or even if you end up exploring some of the other names on this list — we hope that you enjoy their music as much as we do!